An SO(3)-monopole cobordism formula relating Donaldson and Seiberg-Witten invariants: Relative Euler class of the obstruction pseudo-bundle

 is the central $S^1$ in $\Spinu(4)$.
 By the identity (see \cite[Equation (3.14)]{FLLevelOne})

 (where the $S^1$ is the kernel of the homomorphism \eqref{eq:GroupProjection}), we can rewrite the space $\Gl(\ft,\fs,P)$ as

-where $\Spinu(4)$ acts on $M^{s,\natural}_{spl,|P|}(\delta_P)$ via the projection \eqref{eq:GroupProjection} and the action of $\SO(3)\times\SO(4)$ on $M^{s,\natural}_{spl,|P|}(\delta_P)$.
-Let $\tilde\iota_u:\Fr_{\CCl(T^*X)}(V_\ell)\to\ESpinu(4)$ be the classifying map, appearing in the diagram:
+where $\Spinu(4)$ acts on $M^{s,\natural}_{\spl,|P|}(\delta_P)$ via the projection \eqref{eq:GroupProjection} and the action of $\SO(3)\times\SO(4)$ on $M^{s,\natural}_{\spl,|P|}(\delta_P)$.
+Let $\tilde\iota_u:\Fr_{\CCl(T^*X)}(V_\ell)\to\ESpinu(4)$ be the classifying map appearing in the diagram,

-Recall from \cite[\S 4]{AtiyahJones}, that the map $[A]\to [D_A]$ where $D_A$ is the Dirac operator defined by the connection $A$ defines a continuous map,
+Recall from \cite[Section 4]{AtiyahJones}, that the map $[A]\to [D_A]$, where $D_A$ is the Dirac operator defined by the connection $A$, defines a continuous map,

 where $\sF_\ka$ is the space of Fredholm operators of index $\ka$.
-The space $\sF_\ka$ is homotopic to $\BU=\lim_n\BU(n)$.
-Although there is no index bundle defined for the Dirac operators parameterized by $\sB^s_\ka$ because it is not compact, the restriction of the pullback of the universal Chern classes in $\BU$ by $f_\ka$ to the subspace $\sK^s_\ka\subset\sB^s_\ka$ where the cokernel of the Dirac operator vanishes are equal to the Chern class of the vector bundle defined by $\ind(\bD)$ on this subspace.
-By property (iv) in Proposition \ref{prop:ExistenceOfSplicedEndsIndex}, the Chern classes of the bundle
+The space $\sF_\ka$ is homotopic to $\BU$, the classifying space for the stable unitary group $\U:=\lim_{n\to\infty}\U(n)$ (see \cite[Equation (4.7]{AtiyahJones}).
+Although there is no index bundle defined for the Dirac operators parameterized by $\sB^s_\ka$, because $\sB^s_\ka$ is not compact, the restrictions of the pullback of the universal Chern classes in $\BU$ by $f_\ka$ to the subspace $\sK^s_\ka\subset\sB^s_\ka$, where the kernel of the Dirac operator vanishes, are equal to the Chern class of the vector bundle defined by $\ind(\bD^*_\ka)$ in \eqref{eq:DefineInstantonDiracBundle} on this subspace.
+By Property \eqref{item:ExistenceOfSplicedEndsIndex5} in the conclusion of Theorem \ref{thm:ExistenceOfSplicedEndsIndex}, the Chern classes of the bundle,

-are given by the pullback of the universal Chern classes in $H^\bullet(\BU)$ by the map $f_{|P|}$.
+are given by the pullbacks of the universal Chern classes in $H^\bullet(\BU)$ by the map $f_{|P|}$.
 By the $\Spinu(4)$-equivariance of the Dirac operator, the map $f_\ka$ extends to a map

 such that the restriction of $F_\ka$ to

 is the composition of a classifying map for the index bundle with the inclusion $\BU(\ka)\to\BU$.
 We conclude that the classifying map for the bundle

 factors through the composition